 Citrus Summer Wedding Centerpiece

-Even if you opt to use only pops of them, bright colors feel as though they are a necessity during the summer.
+Even if you opt to use only pops of them, bright colors feel like a necessity during the summer.
 Garden roses are in season, and so is greenery.
-However, it’s the citrus included in this summer centerpiece by Emblem Flowers that catches our eye the most.
+However, it’s the citrus included in this summer centerpiece by Emblem Flowers that have the most impact.
 Fruit adds wonderful texture and color.Continue to 6 of 20 below.

 06 of 20

 People often mistake lisianthus for roses, and that’s due to the similar soft feel of the petals.
 In this neutral ivory and greenery filled centerpiece by Karen’s Garden, lisianthus is paired with roses, and the design creates a gorgeous, elegant look.
 If you look closely, you'll also notice jasmine vine peeking through on the right-hand side.Continue to 7 of 20 below.

 07 of 20